 By the time N was 10 months old I was finding breastfeeding to be incredibly uncomfortable and so I stopped.
 The overwhelming sense of grief and failure I felt at the time is indescribable.
 Regret doesn’t even begin to cover it.

-Suffice it to say that N is now three years old and is a very healthy, happy little girl.
+Suffice it to say that N is now a very healthy, normal little girl.
 Her language skills are incredibly advanced and there is nothing physically wrong with her.
-She’s certainly more prone to illness than her little sister, and she’s had several courses of antibiotics where her sister has had none.
-However, I have been able to accept that formula is not the devil.
-I probably could have tried harder to source donor milk but I didn’t because by the time I turned to formula I had run out of energy to keep trying to go down the hard path and I had to do what was right for my whole family.
-I’m sure there are other mamas out there who went harder, for longer, than I did, and I congratulate them.
-The lengths some people can and will go to are incredible and inspiring, but what I have come to realise is that everyone is different.
+I have been able to accept that formula is not the devil.
+I could have tried harder to source donor milk but I didn’t because by the time I turned to formula I had run out of energy to keep trying to go down the hard path and I had to do what was right for my whole family.
+I’m sure there are other mamas out there who fought harder and for longer than I did, and I congratulate them.
+The lengths some people are able to go to are incredible and inspiring, but what I have come to realise is that everyone is different.
 Everyone’s hard is hard.
-You absolutely have to make a decision for you, your baby and your partner and ignore everyone else.
+You make choices for you and your family, and ignore everyone else.